rodrigoczlopes/rodrigoczlopes/README.md

  - 💻 Hi there, i'm Rodrigo.
-- 👨🏼‍💻 Desenvolvedor Typescript com React e React Native.
+- 👨🏼‍💻 Developer Typescript with React and React Native.

  <div>
   <a href="https://github.com/rodrigoczlopes">